College of Medicine Office of the Saskatchewan MS Clinical Research Chair

 Miranda Messmer BSc

-PhD Candidate with Dr. Levin
+PhD Student with Dr. Levin

 Growing up in rural Saskatchewan, Miranda was always fascinated by neuroscience but only discovered her interest in research when she came to the University of Saskatchewan.
 There, she started her research career in neurodegenerative disease by studying stroke and imaging brain tissue with the synchrotron at the Canadian Light Source.
 Her undergraduate research projects sparked her passion for neuropathology and led her to complete her Bachelor of Science in Anatomy and Cell Biology with high honours.
 After graduating, she worked as a research assistant for a clinical trial at the School of Rehabilitation focused on physiotherapy for people living with MS. This opportunity introduced her to MS research and led her to the Levin Lab, where she started graduate research studying MS neuropathology and the mechanisms of neurodegeneration.
 After her first year, she decided to expand her research project and transferred from the M.Sc. to the Ph.D. program.
 In her spare time, Miranda enjoys painting, dancing, and exploring something new.